Shell and Tube Heat Exchangers

 Thermal Rating

-We continue to use the Aspen Mechanical Suite which draws on the long heritage of the B-JAC Teams software to optimize design by recognizing the interaction of key components.
-This in conjunction with our in-house custom programmed mechanical software provides us with the ability to minimize material usage, resulting in an efficient, cost effective design of shell and tube heat exchangers.
+We continue to use the Aspen Mechanical Suite, which draws on the long heritage of the B-JAC Teams software to optimize design by recognizing the interaction of key components.
+This, in conjunction with our in-house custom programmed mechanical software, provides us with the ability to minimize material usage to produce an efficient and cost-effective shell and tube heat exchanger designs.

-The design and fabrication of highly complicated shell and tube heat exchangers and pressure vessels are streamlined with the use of 3D design software.
-This method reduces both schedule and cost by accurately dimensioning components with challenging geometric features and verifying clearances prior to the start of fabrication.
-The customer also benefits from the use of this model when creating piping plans and determining the special requirements of their plant.
+The design and fabrication of highly complicated shell and tube heat exchangers and pressure vessels is streamlined with the use of 3D design software.
+This method reduces both lead times and cost by accurately dimensioning components with challenging geometric features while verifying clearances prior to the start of fabrication.
+The customer also benefits from the use of this model when creating piping plans and determining other special requirements of their plants.